-The tower of the castle of Troggy (Cas Troggy) was mentioned for the first time in documents in 1305 as newly created.
-It was erected by Roger Bigod III, Earl of Norfolk, as his hunting seat.
-However, it was planned to be strongly fortified (massive, thick walls, corner towers).
-It was probably abandoned shortly after the founder’s death, perhaps it was not even finished.
+The tower of Cas Troggy Castle (Castell Troggy) was first mentioned in documents in 1305 as newly built.
+It was erected by the powerful Roger Bigod III, the 5th Earl of Norfolk, as part of his hunting lodge, which was planned to be heavily fortified (massive, thick walls, corner towers).

 The southern part of the wall and the relics of two corner towers have survived to this day.
 One of them has survived to a height of 6-7 meters, the other to about 3.5 meters.
+In addition, in the curtain between them are visible relics of the fireplace and window openings.
 The monument is not protected, the area is densely overgrown with vegetation and neglected.

 Salter M., The castles of Gwent, Glamorgan & Gower, Malvern 2002.